simplworld/simpl.world.website/_posts/2021-05-18-profiling-model-service.md

                             "submit_decision: status=" + status)
 ```

 The single-player `simpl-calc-model` profiling method is similar.
-However, it uses the seet of calls made by `simpl-react` in single-player games.
+However, it uses the series of calls made by `simpl-react` in single-player games.

 ```python
 import asyncio